izderadicka/audioserve/README.md

 This is the algorithm for scanning tags: tags are scanned for all files in the folder, if particular tag (like artist) is same for all files in the folder it is put on folder level, otherwise is stays with the file.
 For chapterized big audiofile its tags are put on folder level (virtual folder representing this file).
 Chapter tags are not collected (in all .m4b I saw only tag was title, which is anyhow used for chapter virtual file name).

+### Collation

+By default audioserve alphabetic order of audio files and subfolders is case insensitive "C like" collation, meaning national characters like "č" are sorted after all ASCII characters and not after "c".
+For more advanced collation respecting local collation additional unicode support is needed.
+Unfortunately Rust does not have native support for this and only working library is binding to ICU C libraries, which makes compilation bit complicated.
+So local/national collation audioserve has to be compiled with optional feature `collation`.
+Such version of audioserve will then use following env.variables to determine locale for collation (in order of precedence): `AUDIOSERVE_COLLATE`, `LC_ALL`, `LC_COLLATE`, `LANG`.
+If nothing is found it falls back to `en_US`, which still handles somehow national characters ("č" is equal to "c" in sorting).

 ## Sharing playback positions between clients

 Audioserve supports sharing playback positions between clients.
 This is basically used to continue listening on next client, from where you left audio file on previous one.
 It's supported in the included web client and in the recent Android client (from version 0.8).
 In order to enable position sharing you'll need to define 'device group' in the client (on login dialog in web client and in settings in Android client) - group is just an arbitrary name and devices within same group will share playback position.
 This is **not user**, as there is no such concept in audioserve, it is just arbitrary identifier you set on several devices and they then share the playback position.

 After you have several active devices with same group name, you'll be notified when you click play button and there is more recent playback position in the group and you can choose if to jump to this latest position or continue with current position.
 There is also option to check latest position directly (in web client it's icon in the folder header (shows something only if there if newer position then current), in Android client it's in options menu).